insthync/awesome-unity3d/README.md

 * [Mathfs](https://github.com/FreyaHolmer/Mathfs) - Expanded Math Functionality for Unity
 * [Unity3D-Histogrammer](https://github.com/Thundernerd/Unity3D-Histogrammer) - A tool for Unity3D to help you pinpoint redundant data
 * [Unity3D-Humanizr](https://github.com/Thundernerd/Unity3D-Humanizr) - Humanizer meets all your .NET needs for manipulating and displaying strings, enums, dates, times, timespans, numbers and quantities.
+* [unity-scene-reference](https://github.com/starikcetin/unity-scene-reference) - A SceneReference wrapper class that uses ISerializationCallbackReceiver and a custom PropertyDrawer to provide safe, user-friendly scene references in scripts.

 ### Video
 * [Vimeo Unity SDK](https://github.com/vimeo/vimeo-unity-sdk) - Easily stream your Vimeo videos into Unity or record and publish out to Vimeo